David Coulthard: 2003

-Coulthard was again partnered at McLaren by Kimi Räikkönen for 2003.
+Coulthard was again partnered at McLaren with Kimi Räikkönen for 2003.
 Former World Drivers' Champion Niki Lauda aired his doubts over Coulthard's ability to handle pressure from teammate Räikkönen over the coming season, saying: "Coulthard has the advantage of experience - as I did over Prost - but in qualifying Räikkönen has put him under a lot of pressure."

 Coulthard began the season by taking victory in Australia and retired in Malaysia when his car developed an electrical problem.
 He managed to take back-to-back points in Brazil and San Marino as he was retired from a collision in Spain.
 In August, Coulthard signed an extension to his contract that would keep him at McLaren until 2004.
 Coulthard was able to secure two more podium positions in Germany and Japan.
 Coulthard finished seventh in the Drivers' Championship, scoring 51 points.
 After the season's conclusion, McLaren announced that Coulthard would be dropped at the end of 2004 and replaced by Juan Pablo Montoya.
 Coulthard earned his fourth consecutive Hawthorn Memorial Trophy for his efforts during the season.